yaniquebro/semantic-restructure/README.md

 ## Contributions
 * Horiseon page created by UCF Boot Camp
-* assistance from J.K., and Stanly
+* Assistance from J.K. figuring out how to consollidate, and Stanly who assisted me in restarting due to a huge issue I was facing
 * Refactoring by Yanique Brooks